Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Kapilavatthu in the Sakyan Banyan Tree monastery.
+The Buddha was staying in Kapilavatthu in the Sakyan Banyan Tree monastery.
 Then, women from a Sakyan family, a mother and her daughter, went forth.
 The mother went forth with non-Buddhist renunciates.
 She said to the daughter: “We’re now still mother and daughter.
 Why do we live apart like this?
 You can come here, and we’ll live together.”
 Her daughter answered: “I’m not allowed to come without a reason.
 Please wait, when there’s a reason I’ll come.”
 At that, the daughter returned, and while quarreling with the other bhikkhunīs, said angrily: “I now renounce the Buddha, renounce the dhamma, renounce the sangha, renounce speaking, renounce living in community, renounce eating together, and renounce the discourses and treatises.
 I’m not a bhikkhunī, not a Sakyan follower.
 Non-Buddhist renunciates also have superior teachings and places to practise the monastic life.
 What use are these Sakyan renunciates to me?
 I’ll practise the monastic life with others.”
 The bhikkhunīs admonished her: “Venerable, don’t renounce the Buddha, the dhamma, and the sangha. … Don’t renounce being a Sakyan follower.
 Renouncing the Buddha isn’t good. … Renouncing to be a Sakyan follower isn’t good.”
 When she was admonished for the first time, she didn’t stop.
 At the second … third admonishment, she also didn’t stop.

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “You should first go to a secluded place to admonish her three times, among a few people three times, and within the sangha three times to make her give up this matter.
 “Admonishing in a secluded place” means you should ask in a secluded place: ‘Did you really resentfully say: “I renounce the precepts, I renounce the Buddha, … What use are these Sakyan renunciates to me?
 I’ll practise the monastic life in another, superior place?”’
 If she answers: ‘I really said this,’ then she should be admonished in a secluded place: ‘Don’t renounce the precepts and the Buddha, the dhamma, and the sangha, … the Sakyan renunciates.
 Renouncing the Buddha isn’t good. … Renouncing the Sakyan renunciates isn’t good.
 I now admonish you out of compassion, wanting to benefit you.
 One admonishment is over, two remain.
 Do you give up this matter?’
 If she answers: ‘I don’t give it up,’ she should be admonished like this a second and third time.
 “Among a few people” are also three admonishment like this.
 If she doesn’t give it up, you should carry out a formal act to request permission within the sangha.
 You should ask as explained for the secluded place.”
 Still she didn’t stop.